josterzen/snoflak/README.md

 ## Building

-On Uniy-like systems simply run `./compile.sh`.
+On Unix-like systems simply run `./compile.sh`.
 This will create a dist directory with the compiled binary.

 Build dependencies: